duffey/tcgp-stat-tracking/README.md

 Automatically track WRs for decks in Pokemon Trading Card Game Pocket.

 ## Usage
-1. Download `main.exe` from Releases or build it.
+1. Download `main.zip` from Releases and extract `main.exe` or build it.
 2. Run `main.exe`.
 3. A window will pop up asking you to select a window to scrape from.
 Choose the window of your phone.
 4. Add `http://localhost:5000/` as a browser source in OBS to display stats on stream.